How to Keep Your Gums and Teeth Healthy

 mouth.
 To protect your teeth:

-Consume plenty of calcium-rich foods like milk, yogurt, and cheese.
+Have plenty of calcium-rich foods such as milk, yogurt, and cheese.
 Calcium maintains

 the bone the tooth roots are embedded in.
-This is particularly important for the
+This is particularly important for older

-Avoid sticky sweets, like soft candies, toffees, taffies, and pastries.
-If you eat
+Don’t eat sticky sweets, such as soft candies, toffees, taffies, and pastries.
+If

-sweets, rinse your mouth with water afterward or brush your teeth if you have a chance.
+you eat sweets, rinse your mouth with water afterward.
+Or brush your teeth if you

 If you chew gum, chew sugar-free brands.